 Mediafix GmbH in Cologne is taking different paths: the company digitizes old film reels, video cassettes and slide photos.
 Since the digitization devices were specially developed for the StartUp, new employees have to be trained:

 "We have created a five-day apprenticeship that ends with an exam to become a media digitizer," explains Mediafix founder Hans-Günter Herrmann.
 "Contents include material knowledge, quality guidelines and the operation of the devices."

 Twelve new employees are trained each year, and the trend is rising.
 Herrmann does not see the training as an additional effort:

-"Since we operate in a niche, the necessary expertise is simply not available on the job market."
+"Since we operate in a niche, the necessary specialist knowledge is simply not available on the job market."
 But the training also helps to reduce costs.
 "We have created standardized processes and can therefore offer a very affordable offer," says Herrmann.

 Binding standards are important

 The IHK-certified CrowdFunding Manager (in) of IHK München in cooperation with the German Crowdsourcing Association is also committed to binding standards.

 "We offer consultants and experts in companies a solid basis to provide holistic advice on crowd funding and to realistically assess the risk associated with campaigns," explains Thomas Kölbl, Head of Seminars at the IHK Academy in Munich and Upper Bavaria, explaining the motivation for the course.

 Set standards in the job market

 He clarifies: “On eight seminar days, the participants work on the theoretical basics as well as their own project and at the end complete a certificate test.
 Our trainer Dr. Michael Gebert supports them with his practical experience, ”says Kölbl.